Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 The SNR is determined by the voltage measured at the output of the amplifier, which may be referred to a current through the input inductor $L_{IN}$.
 This is analogous to the determination of the SNR by analyzing the timestream of the wave at the output of the scattering-mode amplifier.

-Referencing Figs. \ref{fig:ResonatorCircuits} and \ref{fig:FtoV}, as well as our discussion in the introduction, there are two voltage sources in the signal source that drive currents in the amplifier input coil.
-First, the dark-matter signal coupling to the inductor produces a drive voltage $V_{\rm DM} \left( \nu, g_{\rm DM}, \frac{d\rho_{\rm DM}}{d\nu}(\nu,\nu_{\rm DM}^{0}) \right)$, defined in equation (\ref{eq:SVV_DM}), across the inductor.
-Second, the loss in our circuit produces an equivalent noise voltage $V_{FD}(\nu)$ across the resistor $R(\nu)$, as dictated by the fluctuation-dissipation theorem.
+Referencing Fig. \ref{fig:FtoV}, as well as our discussion in Section \ref{sec:resonator_SNR}, there are two voltage sources in the signal source that drive currents in the amplifier input coil.
+First, the dark-matter signal coupling to the equivalent inductor produces a drive voltage $V_{\rm DM} \left( \nu, g_{\rm DM}, \frac{d\rho_{\rm DM}}{d\nu}(\nu,\nu_{\rm DM}^{0}) \right)$, defined in equation (\ref{eq:SVV_DM}), across the inductor.
+Second, the loss in the receiver produces an equivalent noise voltage $V_{FD}(\nu)$ across the resistor $R(\nu)$, as dictated by the fluctuation-dissipation theorem.
 The noise spectral density is given by

 where